wvbe/ask-nicely/README.md

 ## Wishlist
 - Fix aforementioned issues and known bugs.
+- A different way of stopping the controller chain, returning FALSE is a little crude
 - Make it easy for commands to call other commands, maybe in a dependency-aware manner
+- Test more edge cases, like conflicts and multiple values

 ## License
 Copyright (c) 2015 Wybe Minnebo